harporoeder/ebpfsnitch/README.md

 This is an experimental project.
 The security of this application has not been audited by a 3rd party, or even myself.
 There are likely mechanisms by which it could be bypassed.
-Currently the daemon control socket is unauthenticated, and an attacker could impersonate the user interface to self authorize.
+Currently the daemon control socket is unauthenticated and an attacker could impersonate the user interface to self authorize.

 ## Features

 eBPFSnitch supports filtering all outgoing IPv4 based protocols (TCP / UDP / ICMP / etc).
-Filtering for IPv6, and incoming connections should be supported in the near future.
+Filtering for IPv6 and incoming connections should be supported in the near future.

 A core goal of this project is to integrate well with containerized